 No matter the initiative, there is one market dynamic that impacts them all: payers are increasingly shifting the cost burden onto patients.
-As a result, your copay program has grown from being just another tactic into a key element of your access strategy, an indispensable tool for sales reps, and one of the biggest line items on your budget.
+As a result, your copay program has grown from being just another tactic into a key element of your patient access strategies, an indispensable tool for sales reps, and one of the biggest line items on your budget.

 Yet, with all the focus on tactical and strategic planning, is it possible that you do not fully understand the ROI of your copay program?
 If you aren’t assessing your program with the same rigor as the rest of your business, it’s likely you are spending more than you are earning.

-2. Patient Adherence: Another primary benefit of copay programs is that patients who participate are more adherent than those who do not.
+- Patient Adherence: Another primary benefit of copay programs is that patients who participate are more adherent than those who do not.
 One reason for adherence is due to the patients’ lower copay responsibility.
 Another reason is that the patients are more engaged in their therapy.
 As you continue to assess a program’s success, it’s essential to understand and measure the additional adherence seen from each copay program.

-3. Program Cost: Many times the cost of a copay program is measured by the amount paid to buy a patient down, in other words, “the benefit spend.”
+- Program Cost: Many times the cost of a copay program is measured by the amount paid to buy a patient down, in other words, “the benefit spend.”
 But in actuality, the cost of the program is much more.
 Key costs to take into consideration include: the pharmacy transaction/adjudication fees, management fees, reporting fees, setup fees, web hosting/design fees, activation fees, call center management fees, and custom reporting fees.
 It’s only when you take an activity-based approach that you can truly gauge how much your program is costing you.

-4. Rebate Cost: Arguably one of the most overlooked variables in measuring the ROI of your copay program is the impact of payer rebates.
+- Rebate Cost: Arguably one of the most overlooked variables in measuring the ROI of your copay program is the impact of payer rebates.
 All too often it’s assumed that the copay benefit is the only cost attributable to a copay script.
 However, the reality is that many of those copay claims also have payer rebate costs associated with them.
 Whether looking at the ROI of an entire program, the ROI for one patient, or the ROI for a single script, it’s essential to overlay rebate costs to fully understand the net impact of the copay program.

 Regardless of whether your copay program affects 6% or 60% of your TRx – taking a deeper look at the program ROI is an essential component of planning and designing the right offer.
-As you take a more in-depth look at your program, keep these top 5 metrics at the forefront of your mind.
+As you take a more in-depth look at your program, keep these top five metrics at the forefront of your mind.